 Digital PR Keynote for the PRSA Independant Practitioners Group

-This is a recording of a talk I gave on Digital PR at the Public Relations Society of America Independent Practitioners Group.
+This is a recording of my talk on Digital PR at the Public Relations Society of America Independent Practitioners Group.

-This was pre-Facebook, pre-Twitter and definitely pre-Tik-Tok.
-I focused on blogs, podcasts and other web-related technologies and how can PR practitioners can use them.
+This was pre-Facebook, pre-Twitter, and pre-Tik-Tok.
+I focused on blogs, podcasts, and other web-related technologies and how PR consultants can use them.

-00:57 – Eric Schwartzman talks about his experiences while at the Grammy's pressroom in 1999.
+00:57 – Eric Schwartzman talks about his experiences at the Grammy's pressroom in 1999.

 5:00 – Schwartzman discusses the growth of the new media.